Department of Veterans Affairs.

-- Program Narrative (Only required if you are making significant changes that do not substantially change the nature of the originally funded program.)
-The title should read, “Change of Scope”.
-Provide a detailed narrative of your program scope and specifically discuss the innovative modes and methods of transportation services to be provided.
+Program Narrative: Provide a detailed narrative of your program scope and specifically discuss the innovative modes and methods of transportation services to be provided.
 If the provision of transportation services will necessitate procurement or use of specific equipment, such equipment must be specifically listed.

 Budget Detail Worksheet and Budget Narrative

-A sample SF 424A Budget Detail Worksheet can be found at www.grants.gov Web site.
-Please submit a budget as the example above indicates, and label it if the budget is submitted in a different format, the budget categories listed in the sample budget worksheet must be included.
+Budget Detail Worksheet: A sample SF 424A Budget Detail Worksheet can be found at the www.grants.gov Web site.
+Please submit a budget and label it, as the example above indicates.
+If the budget is submitted in a different format, the budget categories listed in the sample budget worksheet must be included.